Public Works accepts recyclable material, bulk and yard debris at the Recycling Convenience Center, 2055 Beery Road.

 The Environmental Performance Standards Advisory Committee provides guidance and recommendations to City Council in the establishment of environmental performance standards for public development and redevelopment projects, and will encourage the private sector to meet these standards as well.

 The Plan's overall goal is: "To present an easily communicable, comprehensive vision for the public streetscape in Downtown Harrisonburg that can be utilized by public and private agencies to further develop and sustain a vibrant downtown."

 City offices will be closed the Friday after Christmas Day, however, refuse and recycling for Friday, December 26 will be on a normal schedule.

-The annual curbside leaf collection begins on November 5 in Harrisonburg.
-Leaf collection in Harrisonburg continues for six weeks (weather permitting), view the entire schedule.
+The annual curbside leaf collection begins on November 16th in Harrisonburg.
+Leaf collection will continue for six weeks (weather permitting), view the entire schedule.